JDK26: Auto Vectorization and Aliasing

 }

-To vectorize the loop above, we first unroll the loop, and then reorder the loads and stores, and pack them into vectorized loads and stores:
+To auto vectorize the loop above, we first unroll the loop, and then reorder the loads and stores, and pack them into vectorized loads and stores:

 When the Compiler cannot prove that there is no Aliasing